 If the rodent studies are anything to go by, CBN could also have a myriad of hidden effects in the body, impacting everything from the brain to the immune system.
 Right now, we don’t know enough about CBN to explain what it’s doing behind the scenes.

 Hopefully, research will reveal more about the effects of CBN in the near future.

 Summarizing the Different Effects of CBD vs. CBN

 CBN is slowly revealing itself as yet another valuable cannabinoid derived from hemp.
 Some of the preliminary research is exciting, as are the anecdotal reports from users.
 At the very least, it seems that CBN is tolerated well and yields a host of potential benefits.

 Most pertinently, CBN could be a helpful sleep aid, primarily when used in conjunction with CBD and other natural sedatives like chamomile or melatonin.
 Those seeking an effective natural sleep product can check out our Sleep Aid Tincture and Sleep Aid Gummies, both of which contain added CBD.

-We firmly believe our CBN products are some of the best on the market, and we have worked tirelessly to ensure that they are safe and high-quality.
+We firmly believe our CBN products are some of the best on the market, and we have worked tirelessly to ensure that they are pure and high-quality.
 Check them out before you leave our site today.